CMA Final Syllabus for 2021 Exam

 (i) Sources of Foreign currency, debt route, depository receipts, American Depository Receipts (ADRs) – sponsored, unsponsored, Global Depository Receipts (GDRs), Warrants, Foreign Currency Convertible Bonds (FCCBs), Euro Issues, Euro Commercial Paper, Euro Convertible Bonds, Note Issuance Facility, Participating Notes, Foreign Direct Investment

 (ii) Foreign Exchange Market – Exchange Rate determination – Exchange Rate Forecasting- Purchasing Power Parity-Interest Rate Parity

-(iii) Exchange Rate Risk management – Forex Hedging tools, exposure netting, currency forward, cross currency roll over, Currency futures, options, money market hedge, asset liability management
+(iii) Exchange Rate Risk management – Forex Hedging tools, exposure netting, currency forwards, cross-currency rollover, Currency futures, options, money market hedge, asset-liability management

 (iv) Foreign Investment Analysis: International Portfolio Investment – International Capital Budgeting.

 Paper 15: Strategic Cost Management – Decision Making